 To inspire young women just heading-off to university, or starting out on their careers, our lab manager, Anna Vincent, looks back on her career and shares how she became an embryologist:

 I studied Human Reproduction at Leeds University and then onto a Masters at Imperial College London.
-Whilst working in a hospital I came across clinical embryology, I could see it was a fantastic opportunity to combine helping couples while being at the cutting edge of science in an ever improving field.
+While working in a hospital I came across clinical embryology, I could see it was a fantastic opportunity to combine helping couples while being at the cutting edge of science in an ever-improving field.

 The world of embryology is exciting and constantly evolving with new research leading to big steps in IVF treatments, such as ICSI and freezing.
 But importantly, wanting a family myself, I saw how I could help patients achieve something so important.